MD2Korg/software.md2k.org/content/under-the-hood/mcerebrum/architecture.md

 _Stream Processor_ includes a number of design trade-offs that improve processing performance or constrain resource utilization so as not to adversely affect mCerebrum's system performance.
 First, data is processed with a _batching_ mechanism where all algorithm pipelines receive data every 60 seconds as a way to allow the smartphone CPU to operate in burst mode for better energy efficiency and to limit the amount of reprocessing of data that must occur if a sliding window or smaller windows were to be utilized.
 Second, data is kept in RAM only for the current window of computation unless the developer explicitly configures historic state preservation.

 Third, algorithms are usually implemented as pipelines since they gain significant computation reuse by sharing originating sensor sources.
-For example, both stress~\cite{hovsepian2015cstress,sarker2016finding}, an algorithm designed to compute physiological arousal from ECG and respiration to estimate stressful episodes, and smoking~\cite{saleheen2015puffmarker}, combines respiration and wrist motion information to determine when a cigarette puff occurs, share common respiration features and the smoking algorithm takes advantage of existing computation and augments the processing with its new features.
+For example, both stress[6,7], an algorithm designed to compute physiological arousal from ECG and respiration to estimate stressful episodes, and smoking[8], combines respiration and wrist motion information to determine when a cigarette puff occurs, share common respiration features and the smoking algorithm takes advantage of existing computation and augments the processing with its new features.

 Stream Processor is also responsible for generating a feature vector from the various computed data streams and evaluating a learned model for biomarker generation that is trained from existing annotated data sets.
 These models are currently based on a support vector machine (SVM); however, any model that is efficiently evaluated is capable of being run.

-Despite efficient design, $14.87 \pm 4.12$ seconds each minute on average is spent running the signal processing algorithms and results in a 13 percent reduction in total expected system lifetime (see~\Cref{table:combinedPower}).
+Despite efficient design, 14.87 &plusmn; 4.12 seconds each minute on average is spent running the signal processing algorithms and results in a 13 percent reduction in total expected system lifetime (see~\Cref{table:combinedPower}).
 This will only grow as more biomarkers are included for real-time local computation.
 Future work is needed to investigate methods to limit CPU load, e.g., explore cloud offloads for biomarker computation from raw sensor data.

 ### Quantifying the Benefits of Computation Reuse --- A Case Study